ycrc/ycrc.github.io/docs/clusters-at-yale/access/vnc.md

 As an alternative to X11 Forwarding, using VNC to access the cluster is another way to run graphically intensive applications.

+## Open OnDemand

+On Grace and Farnam we have web dashboards set up that can run VNC for you as a job and forward your session back to you via your browser.
+Give them a try at [ood-grace.hpc.yale.edu](https://ood-grace.hpc.yale.edu) and [ood-farnam.hpc.yale.edu](https://ood-farnam.hpc.yale.edu) under the "interactive apps" drop-down menu item.

 ## Setup vncserver on a Cluster

 1. Connect to the cluster with X11 forwarding enabled.
 If on Linux or Mac, `ssh -Y netid@cluster`, or if on Windows, follow our [X11 forwarding guide](/clusters-at-yale/access/x11).